dasch-swiss/dsp-ui-lib/docs/README.md

 ### File structure

-The documentation consists of two main topics with subordinate themes:
+The documentation consists of three main topics with subordinate themes:

+1. **index** contains general information about DSP-UI
-1. **how-to-use** contains all about the usage of the DSP-UI modules.
+1. **how-to-use** contains all about the usage of the DSP-UI modules
     - Getting Started = All about installation and init configuration
-    - Action = Documentation for action module content
     - Core = Documentation for core module content
+    - Viewer = Documentation for viewer module content
     - Search = Documentation for search module content
-    - Viewer = Documentation for viewer module content
+    - Action = Documentation for action module content
 1. **how-to-contribute** contains all information for people who wants to contribute to DSP-UI-LIB
     - Contribution = How to contribute incl. link to the general DSP contribution guidelines (<https://docs.dasch.swiss/developers/dsp/contribution/>)
-    - Design Documentation
+    - Design Documentation = Structure conventions
+    - Docs Documentation = This document
     - Release Notes = Contains the CHANGELOG file of DSP-UI

 Images like screenshots and so on has to be stored in `assets/images`.

-## Developers
+## Getting Started

-The documentation is based on [MkDocs](https://www.mkdocs.org).

-To run the documentation locally you'll need [Python](https://www.python.org/) installed, as well as the Python package manager, [pip](http://pip.readthedocs.io/en/stable/installing/).
+To run the documentation locally you'll need [Python](https://www.python.org/) installed, as well as the Python package manager [pip](http://pip.readthedocs.io/en/stable/installing/).
 You can check if you have these already installed from the command line:

 ```shell
 $ python --version